erikgeo/msfs_g36_project/README.md

 # MSFS G36 Project version 0.5 (Beta, not released, not guaranteed to be stable)

 This is the improvement project for the MSFS default G36.
 It all started as a simple edit of some configuration files but it has since grown into a fully-fledged modification that improves all aspects of the default G36 and introduces new features.
-This was made possible with the help of the community consisting of both enthusiasts and G/A36 (ex-)pilots (for a list of contributors, see the end of this readme).
+This was made possible with the help of the community consisting of both enthusiasts and G36 pilots (for a list of contributors, see the end of this readme).

 Current features of this modification are: